wp-plugins/animate-it/readme.txt

 == Description ==
 Animate It! is a WordPress Plugin designed and developed to provide an efficient and user friendly solution to apply beautiful CSS3 animations on WordPress Posts and Text Widgets.

-Some of the Key features Include.
+Some of the Key features Include:

-*	Allowing user to apply CSS3 animations on WordPress Posts and Text Widgets.
+*	Allowing user to apply CSS3 animations on WordPress Posts and Text Widgets
-*   Capability to apply animation on Scroll.
+*   Capability to apply animation on Scroll
-*   Provide special CSS delay classes to create a nice animation sequence with multiple text widgets and posts.
+*   Provide special CSS delay classes to create a nice animation sequence with multiple text widgets and posts
-*   Provide special CSS delay classes to create a nice animation sequence with multiple text widgets and posts.
+*   Provide special CSS delay classes to create a nice animation sequence with multiple text widgets and posts
 *   And a lot more!

 All the CSS3 animations are from Animate.css.

 [Demo](http://downloads.eleopard.in/animate-it-demo-wordpress/ "Demo") | [Support](http://downloads.eleopard.in/animate-it-support-wordpress/ "Support")